Exploration-Lab/Rhetorical-Roles/README.md

 # Rhetorical-Roles
-Corpus for Segmenting Legal Documents via Rhetorical Roles
+Semantic Segmentation of Legal Documents via Rhetorical Roles

 The repository contains the full codebase of experiments and results of the paper "Semantic Segmentation of Legal Documents via Rhetorical Roles".